Compensation is long overdue

 - On Twitter?
 Please tweet "@Benetton please #payup for the victims of #RanaPlaza it is long overdue! #cleanclothes"

 - Near a store?
 Then why not personalise this letter and deliver it to the store manager.
-(It is addressed to Benetton - but you can adapt it for all the stores near you!)

 Further information on Rana Plaza

 - Still Waiting a report looking at the lack of compensation paid to victims of Rana Plaza and Tazreen Fashions.

 - On May 24th 2013 activists across the world took action calling for brands to Pay Up!